 Credit Shelter Trust: Use It or Lose It

-Also known as a Bypass or AB Trust, a Credit Shelter Trust ensures that if you’re married, your estate gets what’s left of you and your spouse's entire estate tax exemptions.
+A Credit Shelter Trust, also known as a Bypass or AB Trust, ensures that if you’re married, your estate gets what’s left of you and your spouse's entire estate tax exemptions.
 Without this trust, your estate loses any unused part of an exemption.
 The federal estate tax exemption now exceeds $5 million per person.
-State estate and inheritance taxes, however, are all over the board.
-Some states don’t have the tax, while others begin at much lower thresholds.
+According to the IRS website, under the Tax Cut and Jobs Act, Pub.
+L. No. 115-97, the 2018 filing threshold is increased to $10,000,000 without taking into account the necessary inflation adjustment.
+However, state estate and inheritance taxes widely.
+Some states don’t have the tax, while others may begin at much lower thresholds.

 Whatever the tax situation, the surviving spouse controls the assets held in this revocable trust and can receive income from those assets.
 Upon the survivor’s death, the estate receives what’s left in the trust estate tax-free.